orstavik/JoiComponents/book/chapter2_HowToMakeMixins/Pattern3b_AutoAttribute.md

 The AutoAttribute serves several purposes.
 First, when an attribute is either added, altered, or removed on an element, that will trigger an `attributeChangedCallback(...)` on that web component.
 If this was the *only* purpose of the AutoAttribute, then the FunctionalMixin pattern would suffice and should be used instead.
-However, the reason the AutoAttribute triggers a lifecycle callback (ie.
-`attributeChangedCallback(...)`) *via* an HTML attribute on the host element, is that the state of an HTML attribute can *also* be *read from CSS*, *set in HTML template*, in addition to being controlled and triggering JS functions.
+However, the reason the AutoAttribute *uses* an HTML attribute on the host element to *indirectly* trigger a lifecycle callback (ie. `attributeChangedCallback(...)`), is that the HTML attribute can *also* be:
+1. *read from CSS* and used to activate/deactivate CSS rules internally and externally on the web component,
+2. *set in HTML*, thus started and stopped from the HTML template, and
+3. while still being indirectly controllable from JS (via `.setAttribute(...)` and `.removeAttribute(...)`) and reactionable via the `attributeChangedCallback(...)`.

 ## The API of the AutoAttribute pattern

-1. A web component adds an AutoAttribute as part of its makeup.
-The AutoAttribute pattern gives the web component the ability to *automatically* spawn and adjust the value of an attribute on the host element.
+1. A web component adds a mixin that implements an AutoAttribute.
+   The AutoAttribute mixin gives the web component the ability to *automatically* spawn and adjust the value of an attribute on the host element.

-2. The AutoAttribute can be:
+2. The AutoAttribute always contains two attributes that can be attained the element:
-   1. active by default, and then stopped using a `auto-attribute-freeze` attribute, or
-   2. deactive by default, and then started/stopped by adding/removing the `auto-attribute-steps` attribute to the host element.

-   The AutoAttribute employs a combination of these two alternatives to function successfully.
-   First, by running the callbacks in a batch, all elements are actively checked by default (1.), but only the elements that has an `auto-attribute-steps` attribute are processed.
+   1. `auto-attribute-activate` specifies whether the element will be automatically updated or not.
+   2. `auto-attribue` is the attribute whose values will be automatically updated when the `auto-attribute-activate` attribute is there.

+      The default mechanism when the `auto-attribute-activate` in the mixin is *not* to trigger a change in the value of the `auto-attribute` as a direct consequence, only to add the web component to the current batch to be processed in the next round.
+It is up to the implementing web component to specify if and how the web component should behave *when* the `auto-attribute-activate` attribute changes dynamically.

+3. Commonly, the AutoAttribute mixin will batch the processing of all the elements that subscribe to/ implements it.
+This ensures more efficient observations.
+When, and in which order this batch process is run, depends on the element and/or system property being observed.

-3. In many circumstances, the value being observed and added can be much more granular than the web component's reaction to it.
-To avoid both a) mutating the DOM attribute value and b) triggering a great many unnecessary `attributeChangedCallback(...)`, the AutoAttribute specifies a series of steps that will cause the attribute value to be changed.
+4. In many circumstances, the element and/or system property being observed is much more granular than the web component's CSS and/or JS reactions.
+When the AutoAttribute changes the value of the HTML element, this will therefore cause unnecessary CSSOM calculations and unnecessary `attributeChangedCallback(...)`.
+To avoid such unnecesarry CSS and JS reactions, the AutoAttribute rarely implement a fluent attribute value, but instead only a select few steps (threshold values).

-4. The `auto-attribute` is used to control the style on the host element internally in the web component via rule sets such as `:host(:not([auto-attribute])){...}`, `:host([auto-attribute]){...}`, `:host([auto-attribute=step1]){...}`, `:host([auto-attribute=step2]){...}`, etc.
+5. These steps are also highly useful in that they enable both internal and external CSS rules to be selected upon them.
+Internally, the CSS rules look like:
+   1. `* {...}` (default CSS rules, no `auto-attribute`)
+   2. `:host([auto-attribute]){...}` (CSS rules for all `auto-attribute` steps)
+   3. `:host([auto-attribute=step1]){...}` (CSS rules for all `auto-attribute` step 1)
+   4. `:host([auto-attribute=step2]){...}` (CSS rules for all `auto-attribute` step 2)
+   5. etc.

-5. Externally, the same `web-component:not([auto-attribute]`, `web-component[auto-attribute=step1]` rule
+   Externally, the CSS rules look like:
-   set is used to override the internal styles.
+   1. `#el {...}` (default CSS rules, no `auto-attribute`)
+   2. `#el[auto-attribute]{...}` (CSS rules for all `auto-attribute` steps)
+   3. `#el[auto-attribute=step1]{...}` (CSS rules for all `auto-attribute` step 1)
+   4. `#el[auto-attribute=step2]{...}` (CSS rules for all `auto-attribute` step 2)
+   5. etc.

+   If any external CSS rule is set that can be applicable to the element is set, then this external rule will have higher priority than any more specific step-wise CSS `:host` selector inside the web component.
+Thus, often the two external rules should be:

+   1. `#el:not[auto-attribute] {...}` (default CSS rules, no `auto-attribute`)
+   2. `#el[auto-attribute=""]{...}` (CSS rules for when `auto-attribute` is set without any specified step value)

-6. The steps of the attribute value is specified as a separate attribute `auto-attribute-steps` that contain for example an integer value, an array of integers, or one or more other value(s) suitable for the state being observed by the AutoAttribute.
+6. The steps of the attribute value can be specified as the value of `auto-attribute-active`.
+   The format of the steps and their processing depends on the mixin implementation.

 ## Example: NaiveOnlineAutoAttributeMixin

 In this example we will implement a web component that can automatically update an attribute based on whether or not the app has online access.
-If an `auto-online` attribute is added to the host element, then the component will a) check to see if the browser has an internet connection, and then b) start to listen for the `online` and `offline` events.
+When an `auto-online-active` attribute is added to the host element, then the component will spawn an `auto-online` attribute on the host element.

-The NaiveOnlineAutoAttributeMixin uses an attribute `auto-online-steps` to specify an `onlineTime` for how many ms the element needs to be connected for in order to update the `auto-online` attribute to a second step.

 If the browser is offline, then `auto-online=0` is set on the host element.
 If the browser is online, then `auto-online=1` is set.
-If the browser has been online for longer than `onlineTime`, then `auto-online=onlineTime` is set.
+If the browser has been online for longer than 1000ms, then `auto-online=1000` is set.

+The NaiveOnlineAutoAttributeMixin has three fixed steps: 0, 1, 1000.
+How to implement custom processing of steps will be shown in later examples.

+The NaiveOnlineAutoAttributeMixin does not react to dynamic changes of the `auto-online-active`.
+It is left up to the web components to:
+ * remove or keep the `auto-online` attribute (and value) when `auto-online-active` is removed from an element, and
+ * whether to synchronously trigger the processing of `auto-online` attribute when `auto-online-active` is added to an element.

 ```javascript
 const batch = [];